-The raw water quality for the past year has had lower turbidity and hardness in 2013.
-Then what we had seen in the past years.
-The average raw water hardness for the winter months; January, February, March, October, November and December 2013, was 495 ppm.
-The raw water hardness average for the other six months was 382 ppm.
-The treated water average hardness was 245 ppm and 202 ppm for the respective periods.
-The 2013 yearly average hardness for Raw Water was 439 and Treated Water was 223 ppm.
+The raw water quality for the past year has had lower turbidity and hardness in 2014 than what has been seen in recent years.
+The average raw water hardness for the winter months; January, February, March, October, November and December 2014, was 480 ppm.
+The raw water hardness average for the other six months was 356 ppm.
+The treated water average hardness was 238 ppm and 189 ppm for the respective periods.
+The 2014 yearly average hardness for Raw Water was 418 and Treated Water was 213 ppm.

 Turbidity peaks were coincident with the spring runoff, flooding and the draining of the Assiniboine River impoundment area in the fall.
 The Actiflo clarifier was able to reduce the high levels of turbidity to minimize the impact on the downstream treatment process.
-Removal of sand and silt from the north side of the impoundment area was scheduled for late 2013 and is proceeding into 2014.
+Removal of sand and silt from the north side of the river impoundment area was scheduled for late 2014 and is proceeding into 2015.

 Operator overtime and shift changes were required during the spring runoff to service equipment around the clock to insure water production continued.
 The problems with the River impoundment area are being addressed by the Province and they are removing the silt and sand from the south side of the impoundment area.
-This will provide temporary reprieve from the excessive overtime requirements and pump damages as they plan to remove more sediment over the next few years.
+This will provide temporary reprieve from the excessive overtime requirements and pump damage as they plan to remove more sediment over the next few years.